 GS – the gold standard – we used the gold standard fragment annotation to give us the best estimate of the performance of the modifier annotators in terms of precision.

 We also tried to estimate the influence of negations, more specifically their scope, on the modifier candidates.
 The lines “adv,adj,pp,-neg” annotate adverbs, adjectives, prepositional phrases only if they do not fall in the scope of a negation.
+The results show that avoiding modifiers in the scope of a negation leads to an increase in precision, with a slight recall drop.

+Within the ALMA data there were 538 tokens belonging to one of 181 modifiers (an average of 2.97 tokens per modifier).